raulb/simple-go-http-server/README.md

 ## Simple Go HTTP server

 Simple HTTP server that doesn't do anything else aside from showing in logs requests received.
+It randomizes the HTTP server response.

 ### Example